amadejpapez/EndOfYearCountdown/README.md

 # End-of-Year-Countdown
-Twitter bot that tweets how many days or weeks there are till the end of the year.
+Twitter bot written in Python that checks how many days or weeks there are till the end of the year and tweets the result.

+Running on Twitter account @EndOfYearCount